orange-cloudfoundry/orange-cf-bosh-cli/README.md

 * `cf client` – The official command line client for Cloud Foundry (https://github.com/cloudfoundry/cli)
 * `cf-uaac client` – CloudFoundry UAA Command Line Client (https://github.com/cloudfoundry/cf-uaac)
 * `spiff` – This is a command line tool and declarative YAML templating system, specially designed for generating BOSH deployment manifests (https://github.com/cloudfoundry-incubator/spiff)
+* `spruce` – This is a domain-specific YAML merging tool, for generating BOSH manifests (https://github.com/geofffranks/spruce)
 * `bosh-gen` - Generators for creating and sharing BOSH releases (https://github.com/cloudfoundry-community/bosh-gen)
 * `bosh-init` - A tool used to create and update the Director (its VM and persistent disk) in a BOSH environment (https://github.com/cloudfoundry/bosh-init)
 * `cerstrap` - A simple certificate manager written in Go.
 Used by many bosh releases (https://github.com/square/certstrap)